zephyrproject-rtos/zephyr/doc/services/file_system/index.rst

 VFS usage are provided as important functionalities in samples for different subsystems.
 Here is the list of samples worth looking at:

+:zephyr:code-sample:`fs`
-- ``samples/subsys/fs/fat_fs`` is an example of FAT file system usage with SDHC media;
+    An example of FAT file system usage with SDHC media.

+:zephyr:code-sample:`shell-fs`
-- ``samples/subsys/shell/fs`` is an example of Shell fs subsystem, using internal flash partition formatted to LittleFS;
+    An example of the shell file system subsystem, using internal flash partition formatted to LittleFS.

+:zephyr:code-sample:`usb-mass`
-- ``samples/subsys/usb/mass/`` example of USB Mass Storage device that uses FAT FS driver with RAM or SPI connected FLASH, or LittleFS in flash, depending on the sample configuration.
+    An example of USB Mass Storage device that uses FAT FS driver with RAM or SPI connected FLASH, or LittleFS in flash, depending on the sample configuration.

 API Reference
 *************